edgedb/easy-edgedb/chapter14/index.md

 ## Adding annotations to types and using @

-Now that we know how to do introspection queries, we can start to give our types `annotations`.
+Now that we know how to do introspection queries, we can start to give `annotations` to our types.
 An annotation is a string inside the type definition that gives us information about it.
 By default, annotations can use the titles `title` or `description`.

 Let's imagine that in our game a `City` needs at least 50 buildings.
 Let's use `description` for this: